cscart/docs/user_guide/look_and_feel/layouts/layout_pages/index.rst

 By changing the layout of a specific layout page, you automatically change all storefront pages that this layout page represents.

 Although a layout page cannot represent a specific page that belongs to a particular page type, you can configure individual blocks to appear on specific pages only.
 This feature makes it possible to create a unique look and feel for individual storefront pages.
-For more details, please refer to `Design > Layouts > Blocks <http://www.cs-cart.com/documentation/reference_guide/index.htmld?design_block_manager_blocks.htm>`_.
+For more details, please refer to `Look and Feel → Layouts → Blocks <http://docs.cs-cart.com/4.3.x/user_guide/look_and_feel/layouts/blocks/index.html>`_.

 .. note::